Ōkārito: History

 Originally a gold mining township, the population reached over 1,500 in 1866.
 It is now permanent home to only about 30 residents; among them the late Booker Prize-winning writer Keri Hulme and landscape photographer Andris Apse.

 Bird watching, eco-tours and kayak tours of the lagoon are available, and there are a number of local walking tracks.

 In 1909 the bones of a whale beached in 1908, 6 mi north of the settlement were taken to Canterbury Museum and displayed and called the Okarito Whale.

+Cemeteries

+There were two historic burial grounds in Ōkārito.
+The 'old' cemetery was located on North Beach, which is across the lagoon and can only be reached by boat.
+The 'new' cemetery was opened in 1906 and was located inland on the bypass track.
+There are no official records for either the new or old Ōkārito cemetery but some there are some listings in the NZ Cemetery Records 1800–2007 compiled from alternative data sources (headstone transcriptions, etc).
+Newspaper reports and government correspondence suggest approximately 70 burials took place at the old cemetery from 1866 onwards.

+In 1933, graves in the old cemetery were being eroded into the sea so the bodies were reinterred within the old cemetery but further away from the sea edge.
+By the 1980s, government correspondence suggests those graves may have been eroded into the sea.
+However, as of 2023, there hasn't been any formal investigation to confirm whether there are any remains.
+Only one headstone is still visible at certain tide marks.

+For more information on the two historic Ōkārito cemeteries, please refer to this research report which includes a timeline of events, a more comprehensive burial list, biographical information about the people buried there, and links to some coronial inquest records.

 Wildlife

 The rarest species of kiwi, the Okarito kiwi, or rowi, is found near the town of Ōkārito.

 The lagoon is one of the main feeding grounds for the White Heron during the spring and summer months, however the White Heron do not nest at Okarito.

+Events

+Since 2021, the Ōkārito GorseBusters initiative has attracted people from across the county to provide a helping hand clearing gorse and weeds in the area, with 90 volunteers in the first year and 116 during GorseBusters 2: 'The return of the pricks'.

+Since the start of GorseBusters, around 31 km of shoreline has been cleared of gorse and 50,000 gorse plants have been treated.